junduck/trading-sbt/docs/Protocol.md

 ### Replay

 A client-side orchestrator should manage the orchestration of multiplexed clients.
-This is done by asking the server to begin a replay
+This is done by asking the server to start a replay

 **Request:**